afkummer/gecco2020-brkga/README.md

-## A Biased Random Key Genetic Algorithm applied to the VRPTW with Skill Requirements and Synchronization Constraints
+# A Biased Random Key Genetic Algorithm applied to the VRPTW with Skill Requirements and Synchronization Constraints

-This repository contains the code of the genetic algorithm presented in [GECCO 2020 conference](https://gecco-2020.sigevo.org/index.html/HomePage).
+This repository contains the code used in the computational experiments for the article "A Biased Random Key Genetic Algorithm applied to the VRPTW with Skill Requirements and Synchronization Constraints" at the [GECCO 2020 conference](https://gecco-2020.sigevo.org/index.html/HomePage).

 ## Building the project

-To be able to compile the code, you need:
+To be able to compile the code, you will need:
 - A C++11 compiler (clang >= 6 or gcc >= 7 should be fine)
 - CMake build system
 - Make utility